richardgorman/DOM.js/README.md

 ###List of functions:
 - query()
 - each()
-- isElement()
 - addClass()
 - removeClass()
 - toggleClass()
 - hasClass()
 - addEvent()
 - removeEvent()
-- setAttr()
-- getAttr()

 --

 ###query()
-Returns any HTMLElement objects that match any of the given selectors.
+Returns any HTMLElement objects that match any of the given selectors

 **Parameters**
 - (String) Selector to query the DOM